 For more than half a week that I was in Santorini, the weather forecast had more cloudy/rainy days than sunny.
 It was winter in Santorini, after all – not I’m not getting all the sun that Santorini’s photos always had us believe.
 But still,

-It was my last chance of a sunny forecast during sunset hours for my trip.
-Over a very late lunch at Nick the Grill, I silently prayed that the clouds will clear, because I really don’t wish to leave Santorini without seeing the famous sunset!
+It was my last chance of a sunny forecast during sunset hours for my solo trip to Santorini.
+Over a very late lunch, I silently prayed that the clouds will clear, because I really don’t wish to leave Santorini without seeing the famous sunset!

 So I turned back and followed a group who looked like they knew where they were heading, and indeed!
 The light of the sun beckons.